NicoPANW/Contrail_Cookbook/docs/index.md

 Here we have manually set on vSRX_5 a new mac@ 02:8c:4d:c0:00:01 but keep initial IP@ 10.0.0.5.
 So as explained before, because Contrail knows the IP@ and Mac@ bindings via OpenStack, this Mac@ will be unknown.

-Below we see resolution of mac@ for 10.0.0.5 with 02:8c:4d:c0:00:01.
+Below we see resolution of mac@ for 10.0.0.5 with 02:8c:4d:c0:00:01 that is vRouter mac@.
 However only ICMP echo goes through. vRouter is dropping packet since seeing an unknown mac@.

 ![Screenshot](img/virtual_networks/VR-L2-unknownmac.png)